 ‘The quality of tutelage was stellar.
 Each contributed with their own experience and area of expertise.
 I’m so happy to have kickstarted my writing journey with this course.
 Thank you for creating an inspiring, creative and safe haven for like-minded people.’
 Sasa

 ‘Everything was absolutely perfect: better than I had expected.
 Jim, Emma and Lisa were fantastic.
-I feel I benefitted greatly from my week.’
+I feel I benefited greatly from my week.’
 Orna

 ‘Jim is such a wonderful and inspiring teacher.
 He is pushing some of the class into unknown territory.
 The classes have been well constructed and with a clear and definite aim.’
 Henrietta